John Seeberg

 Not Recommended

-VetDiet dry cat food receives the Cat Food Advisor rating, 2.5 stars
+VetDiet dry product range is made of eight recipes which all receive the Cat Food Advisor rating, 2.5 stars

 The range is formulated with the help of an advisory board made up of vets and nutritionists to select ingredients to target the specific needs of cats.